wwlin1198/wwlin.github.io/_posts/2025-09-18-continuous-macro-actions.md

 ---

+## Discrete Macro-Actions
+Currently, most research is on discrete macro-actions where we assume that the macro-action it self is a discrete high-level action such as "go-to-point-A" or "go-to-kitchen" [5,6,7,8].
+The low level policy/controller will then run the primitive actions or trajectory planner that will achieve that goal.
+As many can realize, this is a form of hierarchical reinforcement learning.
+I will discuss about the continuous extension briefly in the later sections.
+For this section, I will focus mostly on current macro-action algorithms from my knowledge.
+I am fairly confident the following are 90%+ of all the current macro-action algorithms.

+### Early Work (2014-2017)

+First, I will talk about the solution is MacDec-POMDP which I briefly mentioned above.
+The solution maps option/macro-action histories to macro-actions.
+An option/macro-option history is formally defined as $h^M_{i} = (z^0_i, m^1_i,..., z^{t-1}_i, m^{t-1}_i)$ where $M$ is the macro-action and $i$ is the agent number.
+It is important to note here that we are counting the number of macro-actions as each macro-action can be different number of primitive time steps depending on the low-level/sub policy.
+The stochastic policy of each agent using macro-action is then defined as $\mu_i: H_i^M \times M_i \to [0, 1]$ which depends on the joint observation and joint policy $\mu$.
+Then the goal would be to maximize the joint high-level policy as stated above in the first section.

+An early solution of finding the optimal high-level policy or macro-action policy is using dynamic programming called Option-based Dynamic Programming (O-DP)[11].
+This algorithm finds all possible combinations of macro-actions and chooses the best combination for the policy that returns the highest reward.
+This idea is then extended in Memory-bounded dynamic programming (MBDP) which does the same search but only retaining the best performing decision trees.
+Additionally, Option-based DIrect Cross Entropy (O-DICE) can also be used where it searches through the space of policy trees through sampling.
+It retains sampling distributions at each joint history and then evaluates them to get $V(h)$ so the best predefined number of policies are kept and worse ones removed.

+These early solutions have policies as policy trees so the next extension of these algorithms is to represent them as finite-state controllers to be used in robotics [12].
+The motivation for this extension is that finite-state controllers are easier to understand and much simpler than policy trees.
+The important part is that these finite-state controllers allow for infinite horizon planning as policy trees require the agent to remember the entire history which creates a memory problem when the horizon is infinite (needing infinite memory).
+Since this is modeled as a macro-action level, it only cares about the outcome of the macro-action and doesn't care about the low-level execution.
+This greatly reduces the planning complexity because it doesn't need to worry about all the possible trajectories and just chooses one.
+Then, it generates controllers for robots that maximizes the team reward.
+The planning algorithm that is able to do this is called MacDec-POMDP Heuristic Search (MDHS).
+The mathematical proofs for these simple algorithms will be omitted but can be seen in the papers referenced.

+### Recent Work (2017+)

+More recently, we have better performing algorithms for this problem through the use of more modern reinforcement learning algorithms.
+These algorithms are from the single agent case but extended to the multi-agent case with macro-actions and provides a more principled way to solve the MacDec-POMDP problem compared to the brute force methods discussed previously.
+I will separate this to value-based methods and policy-gradient based methods.
+Moreover, these algorithms take advantage of the popular Centralized Training and Decentralized Execution (CTDE) paradigm.
+To explain CTDE briefly, we have centralized training and execution (CTE), decentralized training and execution (DTE), and CTDE.
+In CTE, the agents can all be representing as if it is one agent and is not any different from the single agent case aside from having joint observations and actions.
+This means that all the agents have information from the other agents as well.
+The DTE case differs as each agent acts independently and each have their own critic and actor and acts without any centralized information.
+CTDE combines both where in the training phase, information from all the agents can be used (in the centralized critic) in addition to any other underlying information if wanted but during execution, the agent only takes in its own local observations and executes its own actions (individual actors).

+An important addition in recent methods is the form of memory called Macro-Action Concurrent Experience Replay Trajectories (Mac-CERTS) and Macro-Action Joint Experience Replay (Mac-JERTs) [5].
+These hold the individual and joint history information including the time information.
+Since macro-actions have varying timesteps until completion, we would discount by the number of macro-actions rather than at a certain timestep.
+So, through squeezing in Mac-JERTS and Mac-CERTS, we can record down when each macro-observation-history correctly to be used in more traditional reinforcement learning methods.

+#### Value-Based Methods

+This idea is introduced along with the Deep Q-Networks (DQN)/ Deep Reccurrent Q-Networks (DRQN) extension to macro-actions [13,14].
+To explain briefly, DQN is a popular value-based method to update the policy $\pi$ by iteratively updating the action-value function, $Q(s,a)$.
+To extend DQN to the partially observable case, recurrent networks are introduced to remember some history of actions which is called DRQN.
+The algorithms for macro-actions are called  Macro-Action Based Decentralized Multi-Agent Hysteretic Deep Recurrent Q-Networks (MacDec-MAHDRQN) and  Macro-Action Based Decentralized Multi-Agent Hysteretic Double Deep Recurrent Q-Networks (MacDec-MAHDDRQN).
+These algorithms extend the previous ones mentioned to the macro-action case and also adds on the idea of hysteretic q-learning and double q-learning [15,16].
+Hysteretic Q-learning is the same as traditional Q learning except we have an $\alpha$ and $\beta$ values where we use $\alpha$ which is the normal learning rate when our TD error is positive and $\beta$ when the TD error is negative.
+The basic idea is that negative TD error can be caused by another agent in the environment doing exploration and not domain stochasticity to avoid local optima in certain domains.
+So we want to use this to make each agent robust against negatively updating due to teammate mistakes/exploration.
+Afterall, other agents performing their policies in the environment causes the problem to be non-stationary in the local agent's perspective learning in a decentralized manner with partially observability.

+#### Policy-Gradient Methods

+Next, we have policy-gradient based methods.
+These methods include Macro-Action Based Independent Actor Critic (Mac-IAC), Macro-Action Based Centralized Actor Critic (Mac-CAC), Macro-Action Based Independent Actor Independent Centralized Critic (Mac-IAICC), Macro-Action Based Multi-Agent Proximal Policy Optimization (Mac-MAPPO), and Macro-Action Based Independent Proximal Policy Optimiation(Mac-IPPO).

+---

+## Continuous Macro Actions
+Writing research paper on extending Macro-Actions to the continuous case.
+The main idea is that currently there is no formal definition for a continuous macro-action.
+The purpose of the continuous macro-action is similar to the reason for a continuous action; scalability.
+Let's take an example of a mars rover exploring scientific points of interests.
+Instead of the discrete macro-action "go-to-point-A" it would be "go-to-location-(coordinates)".
+This means that the macro-action is now a parameter (coordinates) that can be learned.
+The reason why we need continuous macro-action is for more realistic and refined control.

+Let's have an example with two rovers in a multi-agent scenario.
+We can assume they are homogenous agents with their macro-action/action space being the same.
+In this case, if both agents take the action to "go-to-point-A" and point A is this predefined position, it would collide with each other as they are trying to go to the same point and collect the same data.
+In the continuous case, they would be able to figure out they need to be side by side with one another or on opposite sides.
+In this case, they could both be at point A without collision of duplicate observations from the rover/agent's perspective.
+More to be explained in later section.

 ## Parameterized/Continuous Macro-Action

 **Reason/Motivation:** It is mainly for scalability.
 If we use discrete macro-actions, and it is not parameterized, then for any large grid world, we would have a problem because it would be length × width amount of macro-actions to get to every point on the grid (same way of why we use continuous actions).
 With continuous macro-actions, we could solve that because we can learn the macro action that gets to where we want without having to store all the discrete macro-actions.
 This could translate to real-world control problems with robotics.
 There are many examples out there already on robots learning high-level actions in a hierarchical manner so they are able to collaborate with one another.
 What we are doing here is formalizing that in a MARL manner as a multi-agent way to do multi-robot collaboration in the real world.